adobe/aio-cli-plugin-aep/README.md

 7. ```$ aio config:set x-sandbox-name ${your_sanbox_name}```

+8. ```$ aio config:set env prod```

-8. I have noticed sometimes access_token is not generated from aio-cli-config module and is a lazy load after the first command.
-So fire this please:
+9. I have noticed sometimes access_token is not generated from aio-cli-config module and is a lazy load after the first command.
+So fire this please, to refresh the token

    ```$ aio console:list-integrations```